ThatMG393/Stfu/README.md

 * Added options to hide advancement broadcasts and command block output
 * Added an option to increase the maximum amount of chat messages
 * Removed the unsigned message indicators
-* Fixed tooltips running off the screen (only horizonally for now)
+* Fixed tooltips running off the screen
 * Added an option to compact repetitive chat messages

 ### Faq